Skip to content

 Default “5 seconds”

-The timeout for each health check.
-If no response is received within this time, the health check is considered failed.
-Must be between 2 and 120 seconds.
+The timeout for each health check request.
+If no response is received within this time, it is considered failed.
+Must be between 2 seconds and 120 seconds.

 loadBalancer.health[].unhealthyThreshold?